red5pro/ios-streaming-testbed/README.md

 ##Notes

 1. For some of the above examples you will need two devices (a publisher, and a subscriber).
 You can also use a web browser to subscribe or publish via Flash, http://your_red5_pro_server_ip:5080/live.
-2. You can see a list of active streams by navigating to http://your_red5_pro_server_ip:5080/live/subscribe.jsp.
+2. You can see a list of active streams by navigating to http://your_red5_pro_server_ip:5080/live/subscribe.jsp (will need to refresh this page after you have started publishing).
-3. Click on the flash link (for example, flash_publisher) to view the published stream in your browser.
+3. Click on the *flash* link to view the published stream in your browser.

 [![Analytics](https://ga-beacon.appspot.com/UA-59819838-3/red5pro/streaming-ios?pixel)](https://github.com/igrigorik/ga-beacon)